Have you ever tried fried green tomatoes? If you haven't, you're in for a treat!

 Dredging and Breading the Tomatoes

-- Get out three disposable pie plates.
+- Get out three bowls.
 Fill the first one with flour mixed with salt and white pepper.
 Fill the second one with a beaten egg and buttermilk, and the last one with self-rising cornmeal.

 - Place the breaded tomatoes back on the paper towel lined cookie sheets.